protozis/LBM_CYMB/README.md

 > The atomic function support for 64-bits integer is required by the force calculation, need to check the device extension of `cl_khr_int64_atomics` of desire platform.

+### Script dependences
+These dependences are only used by Bash script, has no effect on the binary programs.
+- `time`: Linux built-in one, GNU version also works.
+- `ffmpeg`: used by `video_maker`, pack .png images into .mp4 video.

 ## Usage
 Following steps can be altered by your own needs, feel free to play around with it.